schme/HandmadeCompanion/README.md

 3. Run `npm start` to launch a local test server.
 4. Point your browser at the test server.

-The test server will monitor the source for changes, and will regernerate and cause the browaer to automatically refresh.
+The test server will monitor the source for changes, and will regenerate and cause the browaer to automatically refresh.

 ## License
 Copyright &copy; 2014+ All rights reserved.